hxy9243/hxy9243.github.io/source/_posts/2021-08-22-cassandra-experience-and-gotchas.md

 tags: ['Cassandra', 'Database', 'NoSQL']
 ---

 Recently I've summarized [some experience on quickly getting started with Cassadra](/2021/08/21/17-cassandra-experience/).
-And for this post I'd like to introduce some of our experience and gotchas in using and operating Cassandra.
+And for this post I'd like to keep writing about some of our experience using and operating Cassandra.
 Hopefully it could be useful to you, and help you avoid future unwanted surprises.

 # Election and Paxos

 Cassandra is always considered to be favoring the "AP" in "CAP" theorem, where it guarantees eventual consistency for availability and performance.
-But when really necessary, you can still leverage Cassandra's built-in Light-weight Transactions for elections to determine a leader node in the cluster.
+But when really necessary, you can still leverage Cassandra's built-in ["Light-weight Transaction"](https://docs.datastax.com/en/cql-oss/3.3/cql/cql_using/useInsertLWT.html) for elections to determine a leader node in the cluster.

 Basically, it works by writing to a table with your own lease: